Roy Hodgson: Liverpool

 On 1 July 2010, Hodgson was appointed as manager of Liverpool, signing a three-year contract.
 The appointment came against the backdrop of an unexpected candidacy bid from former Liverpool striker and manager and then-club ambassador Kenny Dalglish.
 Dalglish's application was rejected by the club, who publicly never gave a reason for their decision, but it was suggested that he had been away from management for too long.
 Instead, Hodgson was chosen as the candidate that could use his extensive experience in management 'to steady the ship'.
 With the club up for sale at the time, Liverpool were likely to face some turbulent times, but Hodgson's appointment met with mixed reactions from fans.
 There were suggestions of insufficient experience with "big clubs", despite his tenure at Inter, and that he might struggle to manage high-profile players.
-Former Marseille and Juventus manager Didier Deschamps later claimed that he had been offered the job before Hodgson, but had turned it down.
+Former Marseille and Juventus manager Didier Deschamps later said that he had been offered the job before Hodgson, but had turned it down.

 Having signed Milan Jovanović and Joe Cole, Hodgson's first game as manager was a friendly against one of his former clubs, Grasshoppers, on 21 July, which ended as a goalless draw.
 On 29 July, his first competitive game in charge was a 2–0 away win against Rabotnički in the Europa League.
 In the return leg at Anfield, Liverpool again won 2–0, winning the tie 4–0 on aggregate.
 Hodgson's first league game with Liverpool was against Arsenal, being denied a debut win only after a last minute own goal by Pepe Reina resulted in a draw.
 Hodgson made further signings in goalkeeper Brad Jones, defenders Danny Wilson and Paul Konchesky, midfielders Christian Poulsen and Raul Meireles, as well as re-signing full-back Fábio Aurélio, who had been released by the club earlier in the summer.
 Meanwhile, Benitez signings Albert Riera, Diego Cavalieri and Javier Mascherano were all sold, whilst Alberto Aquilani was loaned out to Juventus and Emiliano Insúa was loaned out to Galatasaray.